matthewmueller/array/Readme.md

 ## Events

-* `add` (item, ...) - emitted when elements are added to the array (push, unshift, splice)
+* `add` (item, ...) - emitted when items are added to the array (push, unshift, splice)
-* `remove` (item, ...) - emitted when elements are removed from the array (pop, shift, splice)
+* `remove` (item, ...) - emitted when items are removed from the array (pop, shift, splice)
 * `pop` (item) - emits the removed array item
 * `push` (length) - emits the new length of the array
 * `reverse` (array) - emits the reversed array
 * `shift` (item) - emits the removed item
 * `sort` (array) - emits the sorted array
-* `splice` (array) - emits the removed elements
+* `splice` (array) - emits the removed items
 * `unshift` (length) - emits the new length of the array

 ## Design

 All array mutator functions emit events.
 Those events will simply emit the return value of the array.

-The higher-level `add` and `remove` events will be emitted when elements are added or removed from the array.
+The higher-level `add` and `remove` events will be emitted when items are added or removed from the array.
 If more than one element is added to the array, the `add` event will pass additional arguments.

 ```js
 arr.on('add', function(one, two) {